|International Wine Shop||USD 8.99 $8.99 1500ml|

 Opaque ruby.
 Cherry, blackcurrant and mulberry on the jammy nose.
 Chewy, slightly dry dark fruit and bitter cherry flavors are given bite by tangy acidity, with the smoky quality repeating.
 Finishes with firm grip, a slight dry edge, with the cherry note repeating.

-Food Pairings for Concha Y Toro Cabernet Sauvignon Casillero del Diablo
+Food Pairings for Concha Y Toro Casillero Diablo Reserve Cab Chile

 Best Wine Deals